ljufa/rsplayer/docs/README.md

 audio_output {
   type                    "alsa"
+  name                    "audio device"
+  device                  "{audio_device}"
+  mixer_type              "none"
-  name                    "usb audio device" device                  "hw:1" mixer_type              "none" replay_gain_handler     "none"
+  replay_gain_handler     "none"
 }
 ```
 ### Spotify
 ?>Spotify integration is possible for Spotify premium accounts only.

-?>First time Spotify setup should be done from desktop computer because Andorid does not support accessing RPI using host name i.e `rsplayer.local`
+?>First time Spotify setup should be done from a desktop computer because Android does not support accessing RPI using hostname i.e `rsplayer.local`

 !>_All credentials entered here, and generated Spotify access token will be stored in plain text format on your RPI device so please make sure it is properly secured!_

 * _Spotify connect device name_ - you can provide your own name, it will be shown in the device list in official Spotify applications.
 * _Spotify username_ - your Spotify account username
 * _Spotify password_ - password for your Spotify account
-* _Developer client id_ - If you don't own a Spotify developer account and you want to use mine please reach me in the private email message.
+* _Developer client id_ - If you don't own a Spotify developer account and you want to use mine please reach me in a private email message.
-* _Developer secret_ - If you don't own a Spotify developer account and you want to use mine please reach me in the private email message.
+* _Developer secret_ - If you don't own a Spotify developer account and you want to use mine please reach me in a private email message.
 * _Auth callback url_ - Change if your RPI hostname is different from `rsplayer.local`.
 Allowed values are:
   * http://raspberrypi.local/api/spotify/callback
   * http://raspberrypi.lan/api/spotify/callback